Philosophy and Joint Schools

 Somerville admits undergraduates to read almost all the Honour Schools which include Philosophy.

 - PPE (Philosophy, Politics and Economics)

 - Lit Hum (Classics)

 - Physics and Philosophy, (but not Philosophy and Theology)

 Note that it is not possible to study Philosophy on its own at Oxford.
 Full details of particular courses can be found under the appropriate headings, and on the Faculty of Philosophy website.

-There are usually about fifty undergraduates at Somerville studying Philosophy as part of their course; they form a large and lively group.
+There are usually about sixty undergraduates at Somerville studying Philosophy as part of their course, forming a large and lively group.
 In all the courses it is possible to choose to weight your studies in favour of one or the other subject, or to divide your time equally among them.
 No background in Philosophy is required, and very few applicants have made any formal study of Philosophy.

 To study Philosophy you need to have a flexible, critical intellect and to be willing to study a wide range of abstract questions.
 Though Philosophy is an ‘Arts’ subject, it can be enjoyed by those from a variety of disciplines – science, maths, languages, other arts subjects, the social sciences.
 You will read the works of great philosophers written over a two thousand year period, as well as the latest writings on the subjects, and will be encouraged to evaluate philosophical arguments for yourself.